-Lastly, the Sub-Fund may invest in ABS/MBS instruments up to 10% of its net assets, and in distressed/defaulted securities as a result of the potential downgrading of the issuers (i.e. securities which are highly vulnerable to non-payment and the rating of which is below "CCC" according to Standard & Poor's or the equivalent by any other agency).
+Lastly, the Sub-Fund may invest in ABS/MBS instruments up to 10% of its net assets, and in distressed/defaulted securities as a result of the potential downgrading of the issuers (i.e. securities which are highly vulnerable to non-payment and the rating of which is below "CCC" according to Standard & Poor's or the equivalent by any other agency) up to 10% of its net assets.